fairdataihub/fairdataihub.org/blog/f-uji-fairness-assessment.md

    - FsF-R1.3-02D — data available in recommended formats

 4. F-UJI returns both a human-readable report and a JSON document summarizing the results.
-   A simplified excerpt looks like:
+   A simplified example looks like:

 ```json
 {